open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Last Value Aggregator

-The Last Value Aggregator collect data for the [Gauge Metric Point](./datamodel.md#gauge) and is default aggregator for the following instruments.
+The Last Value Aggregator collect data for the [Gauge Metric Point](./datamodel.md#gauge) and is default aggregator for the following instruments:

 * [Asynchronous Gauge](./api.md#asynchronous-gauge) instrument.

 Last Value Aggregator maintains the following in memory:

+* Last Timestamp<sup>1</sup>
+* Last Value<sup>1</sup>

-* Last Value (latest Measurement given, avoid any time comparison.)
+\[1\]: Data from latest Measurement given, avoiding any time comparison.

 ### Sum Aggregator

-The Sum Aggregator collect data for the [Sum Metric Point](./datamodel.md#sums) and is default aggregator for the following instruments.
+The Sum Aggregator collect data for the [Sum Metric Point](./datamodel.md#sums) and is default aggregator for the following instruments:

 * [Counter](./api.md#counter) instrument.
 * [Asynchronous Counter](./api.md#asynchronous-counter) instrument.